-NOTE: Make sure that the numbers on the blades correspond to the numbers in the spacer and the numbers on the end cap 1 to 1, 2 to 2, and 3 to 3.
+NOTE: Make sure that the numbers on the blades correspond to the numbers on the spacer and the numbers on the end cap 1 to 1, 2 to 2, and 3 to 3.

-G) Move the blades to a feathered position, making sure that the rounded trailing edges of blades are aft as shown in figure 6.
-Slide the end cap and feathered blades on to the spinner, make sure that the numbers on the blades and spinner match.
+G) Move the blades to the feathered position, making sure that the rounded trailing edges of the blades are aft as shown in figure 6 of the instruction manual.
+Slide the end cap and feathered blades onto the spinner, make sure that the numbers on the blades and spinners match.
 Next tighten down the end cap with the screws.

 NOTE: Check to see that the spinner did not rotate.
-If it did move pull the blades back 1/4" and then realign the mark between the spinner and the hub.
+If it did pull the blades back 1/4" and then realign the mark between the spinner and hub.
 Make sure that when the blades go on to the spinner that they are fully feathered.

-- H) To make the blades rotate more freely it is advisable, after tightening all the screws, to give some bedding blows on the spinner and blades with a plastic or wooden mallet. - I) To make sure that the screws will not loosen insert a 1/16" stainless steel cotter pin into the head of each screw.
-Put them on so that if the screw were to loosen it would hit the cotter pin as shown in figure 5.
+- H) To make the blades rotate more freely it is advisable, after tightening all the screws, to give some bedding blows on the spinner and blades with a plastic or wooden mallet. - To make sure that the screws will not loosen insert a 1/16" stainless steel cotter pin into the head of each screw.
+Put them in so that if the screw were to loosen it would hit the cotter pin as shown in figure 5 of the instruction manual.
 Cut the cotter pins to a length of 1/4" and put them in.
-A tight tap with a hammer on the head of the pin will spread the ends open, if not use a screw driver to spread them apart.
+A light tap with a hammer on the head of the pin will spread the ends open, it not use a screw driver to spread them apart.

-- J) Make sure that the propeller is protected from galvanic corrosion by using zinc anodes on the propeller shaft and on the end cap of the propeller.
-If the propeller has been assembled properly: - The blades must rotate freely and stop at the blade angle you selected. - In the feathered position the blades must line up perfectly as in figure 6. - The propeller must never rotate as shown in figure 7.
+- J) Make sure that the propeller is protected from electrolytic corrosion by using usual zinc anodes on the propeller shaft and on the end cap of the propeller.
+If the propeller has been assembled properly: - The blades must rotate freely. - In the feathered position the blades must line up perfectly (fig. 6) - The propeller must never rotate as shown in figure 7.